About This Website

-The site is hosted on the smallest, cheapest Digital Ocean droplet available (currently 1 GB RAM + 1 CPU) and served with Nginx.
-It is deployed using Ansible.
+I host the site on the smallest, cheapest Digital Ocean droplet available (currently 1 GB RAM + 1 CPU).
+Nginx serves it.
+I deploy it using Ansible.
 There is no user tracking code, though I monitor basic traffic via server logs and GoAccess.

 I am a software developer and engineering manager living in NYC.
 Since 2014, I have worked at Braze, where I manage one of their engineering teams.
 In a prior life, I worked as a policy analyst for the New York State Governor's Office.
 And before that, I studied history and philosophy at Swarthmore College.

 - I track the books that I read and want to read on Goodreads.
 See Books I Like for a list of favorites with brief commentary.